 These parameters are validated to sterilize only these devices.
-If other products are added to the sterilizer, the recommended parameters are not valid and a new cycle must be established by the user.
+If other products are added to the sterilizer, the recommended parameters are not valid, and a new cycle must be established by the user.
 The autoclave must be properly installed, maintained and calibrated.
 Ongoing testing must be performed to confirm inactivation of all forms of viable microorganisms.
-Do not sterilize implants in contact with instruments or implants of other materials.
-Do not stack sterilization cases.